Lyon-Ynov-Campus/Docs/Ymmersions/Atelier Data.md

 This is a workshop that introduce you to data.
 In this workshop, you will use scraping in order to extract data from a website with Golang Colly and stock them in a .csv file.
-Then, you are going to make a datavisualization of your data.
+Then, you are going to make a datavisualization of the data you want.

 ## 🧑🏻‍💻 Exercise 1 : Web scraping